-Feel free to introduce yourself to the community here in this thread, or create your own topic here in the #medina.
+Introduce yourself to the community with a reply, or create your own topic here in the #medina.

 Oye!
 I’m Krys.
 I’m not sure what kind of info is good in an introduction here, but:

 - The Expanse is my favorite show ever

 - I’m still working my way through the books, currently slightly over halfway through Babylon’s Ashes

 - Mi ando xunyam Lang Belta!
 So feel free to help me practice anytime.

 I run the Expanse slack channel at my work, and although I’m super busy with more than fulltime work and almost fulltime school, I’ve always got time to talk about The Expanse.